You’ve heard me advise against using Slack, because asynchronous is better than synchronous almost every time.

 The Info is There and Organized For You When You Need It!

-Unlike in Slack, where you need to sift through hundreds of unrelated garbage to (maybe?) find the tidbits you are interested in, Basecamp hides unnecessary conversation from you.
+Unlike in Slack, which forces you to sift through heaps of unrelated/uncontextualized garbage in order to find the tidbits you are interested in, Basecamp actively-hides unnecessary conversation from you.

 Basecamp never interrupts me.
 When I am ready to work on specific projects and reply to specific teammates’ questions/concerns, I go to my Basecamp home screen and click “Hey!”.
 Everything I need to respond to is right there!
 I never venture out of that view unless I’m managing a project and need a more wholistic view and/or need to create work for others.

 When I log into Basecamp, I feel confident that I won’t miss anything.
-In Slack, I’m never sure what I’m missing or what’s relevant to me.
+By comparison, when I log into Slack, I’m never sure what I’m missing or what’s relevant to me.

 Additionally, I’ve found Slack’s search feature not very helpful.
 The primary search I want to run is to see all posts that @mention me.
 Slack kindof has this feature (the “@” button in the top-right), but in typical Slack fashion it includes all replies to my posts mixed in with things that I’ve posted mixed in with posts that @mention me.
 It’s a typical Slack mess.